 - Description: Very concisely, your plugin introduction is necessary to give an idea of its functions.

-- Installation & FAQ: Installation instructions in steps and answers to the most often asked questions.
+- Installation & FAQ: Step-by-step installation instructions and answers to common questions.

-- Screenshots: Add some screenshots of your plugin along with explanations if they exist.
+- Screenshots: Include screenshots of your plugin with descriptions, if available.

 The last thing you’ll do is finish the readme.txt file, and press the “Save” button to apply the changes.